Michael L. Levine, M.D., F.A.C.S.

 A multifocal IOL is an implant Dr. Levine uses to replace the lens in your eye when you have a cataract.
 IOL stands for intraocular lens, and a multifocal IOL comes as close to replicating your natural vision.

-Dr. Levine uses TECNIS® and ReSTOR® multifocal lens implants, advanced IOLs that are highly effective in restoring vision after cataract surgery.
+Dr. Levine uses TECNIS® and Panoptix® multifocal lens implants, advanced IOLs that are highly effective in restoring vision after cataract surgery.

 Cataracts develop when the proteins in your lens start to change and turn cloudy.
 The lens in your eye sits behind the pupil and focuses light onto your retina.
 The retina sends the information to your brain.

 When you’re young, the proteins inside the lens are clear, but some people find that as they get older changes in these proteins to cause blurred vision.

 In time, cataracts can lead to blindness, but cataract surgery can correct the problem and restore your vision.
 There are several choices of replacement lenses, including multifocal IOLs.

 Surgery is the only way to restore your vision if you have cataracts, but it’s a routine procedure that takes place several million times every year in the United States alone.